 Aikido vs Hapkido

+Difference between Aikido and Hapkido is in the methods that a user follows in each fighting style.
 For those who do not know, Aikido and Hapkido are martial arts from Japan and Korea respectively.
 Both are offshoots of Japanese martial art called Daito-Ryu Aikijujutsu.
-Both martial arts are amazingly electric, and share many common techniques, but Hapkido has incorporated many Korean striking arts to become more acceptable to the people of Korea, who had won their independence from Japan, and everything Japanese was looked down upon.
-Thus, there are many differences between Aikido and Hapkido as many native Korean styles were absorbed to make Hapkido look more native.
+Both martial arts are amazingly electric, and share many common techniques, but Hapkido has incorporated many Korean striking arts to become more acceptable to the people of Korea, who had won their independence from Japan.
+This was when everything Japanese was looked down upon.
+Thus, there are many differences between Aikido and Hapkido because of the many native Korean styles that were absorbed to make Hapkido look more native.
 Let us take a closer look, to find out more differences between Aikido and Hapkido.

-• In fact, Hapkido resulted when a Korean returned home after having learnt Aikido from a Japanese master for 30 years, and incorporated Korean influences as everything Japanese was looked down upon because of Japanese colonization of Korea for nearly 40 years.
+• In fact, Hapkido resulted when a Korean returned home after having learnt Aikido from a Japanese master for 30 years, and incorporated Korean influences.
+He did this because everything Japanese was looked down upon because of Japanese colonization of Korea for nearly 40 years.